dwolfson7789/wdi-al-khwarizmi-2/W02/D04/Assignments/Homework/hyrule_potion_shop-master/readme.md

 # Hyrule Potion Shop

+(Courtesy of General Assembly DC)

 All the flexbox properties have been removed from `holygrail.css`.
 Fill in the blanks to make the website look nice and responsive again!

 (`styles.css` contains all the styling not relevant to flexbox.
 Feel free to look at it, but don't modify it!)

 It should follow the concept of the [Holy Grail layout](https://mdn.mozillademos.org/files/3760/HolyGrailLayout.png).
+Check out this link before beginning!

 What we mean by "filling in the blanks" is taking this: